 - Allergies – Pollen allergies are common and colleagues may be concerned your plant will cause further irritation.
 Some plants can be an issue for people with rubber allergies.

-- Toxic plants – Toxic colleagues are one thing.
+- Toxic plants – Toxic work relationships are one thing.
 Plants that can actually make you sick though are very common and often found in public spaces.
 Look out for plants that are toxic or can cause irritation if pets or children are likely to be around

 - Bugs – Although it’s unlikely your little old desk plant will be a magnet for insects, it is possible.
 If there is a bug infestation in your office, your plant may fall immediately under suspicion